jeffreyevans/rfUtilities/cran-comments.md

-Added three new functions and addressed a few minor bugs and help doc modifications.
-Passed CRAN check, using R CMD with --as-cran flag, with no errors, warnings or notes.
+Passed CRAN (devtools) check with no errors, warnings or notes.
+Passed win-build with no errors, warnings or notes.
+Passed R-hub builder, with no errors, warnings or notes.
+Addressed a few minor bugs and help doc modifications.